According to Andy Williams, the holiday season is the most wonderful time of year — a wonderful time to delight your customers.

 Refund and exchange policies, as well as additional services, are often part of the small print on your website.
 As busy and loud as the holiday season is, do your customers a favor and place those policies and services front and center.
 These policies are in place to increase trust and promote sales, right?
 Make them known.

-When buying gifts, customers prefer a return policy that ensures that if the recipient doesn’t like it, they can easily return it.
-You have a better shot at increasing sales and keeping if you can offer this, especially if you offer free returns.
-In fact, 55% consumers won’t even shop with a company that doesn’t offer free returns.
+When buying gifts, customers prefer a return policy that ensures the recipient can easily return the item.
+You have a better shot at increasing sales and keeping customers if you can offer this, especially if you offer free returns.
+In fact,55% of consumers won’t even shop with a company that doesn’t offer free returns.

-Pro tip: Update your website and app during the holiday season to highlight your policies and services up front.
-Nordstrom does a great job of displaying all of its holiday shopping, shipping, and return perks, giving potential and existing customers peace of mind during one of the more stressful times of the year:
+Pro Tip: Update your website and app during the holiday season to highlight your policies and service upfront.
+Nordstrom does a great job of displaying all of its holiday shopping, shipping, and return perks, giving potential and existing customers peace of mind during one of the more stressful times of the year

 7. Maintain your customer service standards.

 The holiday rush can be tough on your customer service team.
-However, it's still important to uphold customer service standards — like responsiveness and accountability — during this time of year.
+However, it’s still essential to uphold customer service standards — like responsiveness and accountability — during this time of year.

-Pro tip: Customer service standards give agents a set of guidelines to follow when interacting with customers.
-Consider updating yours for the holiday season, and don't be afraid to refresh them regularly.
+Pro Tip: Customer service standards give agents a set of guidelines to follow when interacting with customers.
+Consider updating yours for the holiday season, and feel free to refresh them regularly.

 Embrace the Holiday Season